OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 received Depression-era federal income assistance.
-In the subsequent section asking about the “Infiltration” of outside groups, Milliken occasionally listed “Italians” or “Mixed foreign” residents for specific neighborhoods, as shown in Image
+In the subsequent section asking about the “Infiltration” of outside groups, Milliken occasionally listed “Italians” or “Mixed foreign” residents for specific neighborhoods, as shown in Figure
 <a href="#fig:1937-holc-inhabitants-c10">9</a>.[24]

 <img src="images/1937-holc-inhabitants-c10.png" alt="Explore the [HOLC area descriptions](https://github.com/ontheline/otl-redlining/blob/master/sources/holc-hartford-1937-appraisal.pdf), based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
 Source: Hartford area C-10, 1937, from the National Archives."  />
 <p class="caption">
-Image 9: Explore the [HOLC area descriptions](https://github.com/ontheline/otl-redlining/blob/master/sources/holc-hartford-1937-appraisal.pdf), based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
+Figure 9: Explore the [HOLC area descriptions](https://github.com/ontheline/otl-redlining/blob/master/sources/holc-hartford-1937-appraisal.pdf), based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.